The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture: Proof of Theorem

 It therefore suffices to show that the map $E\to \bar{\Phi}(D)$ is a weak equivalence.
 Consider the diagram

 where the rightmost vertical arrow is induced by the maps

 and

-The top row of the diagram is exact because it is $\pi_*$ of a cofiber sequence.
-The fact that $(\Omega_\ip)_*$ is a homology theory implies that the second row of the diagram is exact, and also that the second vertical arrow is an isomorphism.
+The top row of the diagram is exact because it is $\pi_i$ of a cofiber sequence.
+The fact that $(\Omega_\ip)_*$ is a homology theory implies that the second row of the diagram is exact (because it is $\pi_i\bar\Phi$ of a cofiber sequence), and also that the second vertical arrow is an isomorphism.
 The fourth and fifth vertical arrows are isomorphisms by Lemma \ref{l2}, and hence the middle vertical arrow is an isomorphism as required.

 It remains to prove Lemma \ref{l2}.
 We begin by describing a suspension map